 Panoramic Resources’ Savannah Mine in Western Australia is back in business following the discovery of the Savannah North nickel project with RCT’s Guidance Automation helping to increase productivity on site.

-RCT’s ControlMaster® Guidance Automation, Point-to-Point and G-Dash will soon be installed on the site’s existing CAT R2900 loaders; allowing operators to safely control the machines from the comfort of an Automation Centre on the site’s surface.
+RCT’s ControlMaster® Guidance Automation, Point-to-Point and G-Dash was installed on the site’s existing CAT R2900 loaders; allowing operators to safely control the machines from the comfort of an Automation Centre on the site’s surface.

-In this instance, RCT will be retrofitting the site’s existing Telecabins, to make use of existing infrastructure.
-These cabins will undergo a full refurbishment and be fitted out with the latest control chairs, Laser Guard containment and communication hardware features.
+In this instance, RCT retrofitted the site’s existing Telecabins, to make use of existing infrastructure.
+These cabins were fully refurbished and fitted out with the latest control chairs, Laser Guard containment and communication hardware features.

 Guidance Automation and Point-to-Point feature will increase productivity by allowing for ‘hot-seat’ during shift changes, significantly reduce unexpected downtime associated with machine damage, and increase overall machine utilisation which will in turn increase profitability.

 RCT also provide specialised training for operators, to make them more self-sufficient on site to further reduce downtime.